 Most cases of folic acid deficiency are linked to poor diet, malabsorptive disorders and alcoholism.
 It’s also vital pregnant women receive an adequate amount of Vitamin B9.
 Symptoms of folic acid deficiency include fatigue, weakness, irritability, heart palpitations, trouble concentrating and shortness of breath.

 The Office of Dietary Supplements suggests adults consume 400 to 600 DFE of Vitamin B9 daily.

 Vitamin B-12 (Methylcobalamin)

 This essential vitamin is needed by the body, but cannot be produced on its own.
 Instead, you must eat B12-rich foods or take a supplement.
 This vitamin supports the normal function of nerve cells and is required for red blood cell formation, as well as DNA synthesis.
-Studies show B12 may help prevent anemia, reduce the chance of birth defects, support bone health and reduce macular degeneration.

 Those who are most at risk for a B12 deficiency include older adults, those with anemia, people with gastrointestinal ailments or people who recently had surgery.
 Additionally, vegetarians and pregnant women may benefit from supplementation.
 The Office of Dietary Supplements suggests that most adults should consume between 2.4 and 2.8 mcg of B12 a day.

 What Are Some Good Sources of Vitamin B?